lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 multiple of 8 bits, if needed.
 See {{Padding}} for details.

-* 3. Decompression: When doing decompression, in the NGW side the SCHC C/D needs to find the correct Rule based on the L2 PDU and in this way, it can find the Dev-ID and the Rule-ID.
-In the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds rules that apply to itself.
+* 3. Decompression: When doing decompression, in the NGW side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can find the Dev-ID and the Rule-ID.
+In the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds Rules that apply to itself.

 The receiver identifies the sender through its device-id (e.g. MAC address, if exists) and selects the appropriate Rule from the Rule ID.
-If a source identifier is present in the L2 technology, it is used to select the namespace for the Rule ID.
+If a source identifier is present in the L2 technology, it is used to select the Rule ID.
 This Rule describes the compressed header format and associates the values to the header fields.
 The receiver applies the CDA action to reconstruct the original header fields.
 The CDA application order can be different from the order given by the Rule.
 For instance,